 What level of support can you expect?

-The best providers will be available 24/7 to help you out if anything goes wrong, or even if you just have a simple question.
-Live chat support is the most convenient option for many.
-Some services may offer a dedicated account manager.
+The best providers will be available during business hours to help you out if anything goes wrong, or even if you just have a simple question.
+Live chat support is usually the most convenient option.
+Some providers may also offer a dedicated account manager.